italrap/Query-QueryBuilder-AtlasSearch/README.md

 The plugin adds a new public method to all QueryBuilder instances.

-### getESBool
+### getAtlasSearch

-Performs validation and returns the rules as a valid Elasticsearch bool query.
+Performs validation and returns the rules as a valid AtlasSearch query.

 ```js
 var esQuery = $('#builder').queryBuilder('getAtlasSearch');